 Learn more about the symptoms and signs of ovarian and prostate cancers

-Cancer awareness is at an all-time high, yet somehow ovarian and prostate cancers can creep up on seniors and impact their health.
-Both ovarian cancer and prostate cancer often are referred to “silent killers” but they don’t have to be.
+Cancer awareness is at an all-time high, but still ovarian and prostate cancers can creep up on seniors and impact their health.
+Both ovarian cancer and prostate cancer often are referred to “silent killers,” but they don’t have to be.
 Seniors can arm themselves by being aware of symptoms, listening closely to their bodies and communicating concerns and questions to their doctor or other health professional.